lineageos4microg/docker-lineage-cicd/README.md

 ### GMS / microG

-To include microG (or possibly the actual Google Mobile Services) in your build, LineageOS expects certain Makefiles in `vendor/partner_gms` and variable `WITH_GMS` set to `true`.
+To include microG's components in your build, you must provide the components in `vendor/partner_gms` and set variable `WITH_MICROG` to `true`.

 [This][android_vendor_partner_gms] repo contains the common packages included for official lineageos4microg builds.
-To include it in your build, create an XML (the name is irrelevant, as long as it ends with `.xml`) in the `/home/user/manifests` folder with this content:
+To include it in your build, create a `microg.xml` file (the name is irrelevant as long as it ends with `.xml`) in the `/home/user/manifests` folder with this content:

 ```xml